loonghao/pypi-query-mcp-server/README.md

 - "Create a migration plan prompt for moving from Flask to FastAPI"
 - "Help me resolve dependency conflicts with a structured prompt"
 - "Generate a security audit prompt for my production packages"

+### Environment Analysis
+- "Analyze my current Python environment dependencies and check for outdated packages"
+- "Check which packages in my environment have security updates available"
+- "Generate an update plan for my production environment with conservative strategy"
+- "Help me identify packages that need immediate updates vs. planned updates"

+### Trending Analysis
+- "What are the most downloaded Python packages today?"
+- "Show me trending packages in the machine learning domain this week"
+- "Track recent security updates and new package releases"
+- "Find rising packages in web development that I should consider"

 ### Example Conversations